Calaway Park: 21st century

 Mind Blaster debuted for the 30th anniversary of the park in 2011.
 As of late July, the park attendance was down 3%, due to a "cool wet spring".
 July has been "good for business", with August traditionally their busiest month.

-Their troupe of live performers performs shows written and produced by Chris Thompson, the park's entertainment director.
-They produce four to six shows annually, targeted at families with children 2 to 14.

 Almost half a million visited in 2003, double the 210,000 in 1991, also doubling the in-park revenue.
 The 500,000 number continued as of the 2010 season. up from 575 in 2004.
 As of 2003, they had 65,000 season pass holders.
 The park had record breaking attendance in July and August.
 Fifty percent of ticket sales are in the Christmas period, when Calaway does extensive marketing of its tickets as "stocking stuffers".
 While the park is deemed an "important" tourist draw in the Rocky View County, CrossIron Mills with its planned racetrack and casino is expected to supplant the park as the biggest draw.

 Calaway and the University of Calgary offer a physics program involving roller coasters.
 The Calgary Cerebral Palsy Association hosts an annual "Light Up a Child's Life" event at the park, free for mentally or physically challenged children and their parents.

 In 2013, RioCan Real Estate Investment Trust and Tanger Factory Outlet Centers announced the intended Q3 purchase of a 35-acre parcel of land, "with the intention to develop the land into an outlet centre of approximately 350,000 square feet."
 The sale would be to surplus land, not the park itself.
 Tourism Calgary reported that numbers at attractions were strong in summer 2013, including those from out of town, following the 2013 Alberta floods.